DN-debug/peux-os-sitebuild/src/pages/peux-fetcher.md

             type: action
         type: grid_item
         image: images/bspwm.png
-      - title: XMONAD
-        content: >
-          Xmonad is not just another tiling window manager, it stands out because of its extensibility.
-It is written and configured in Haskell which means you can extend the libraries to adjust your requirements.
-        actions:
-          - label: SourceForge
-            style: button
-            new_window: true
-            type: action
-          - label: FOSSTorrents
-            style: button
-            new_window: true
-            type: action
-          - label: OSDN
-            style: button
-            icon_class: lorem-ipsum
-            new_window: true
-            type: action
-        type: grid_item
-        image: images/2021-04-30-133652_1918x1079_scrot.png
       - content: >
           Often called " *the tiling window manager for adventurers* ", is written in Rust and aims to be stable and performant.
 It follows the